 Additional effects of malnourishment for those with an eating disorder

 The men in the experiment didn’t have an eating disorder.
-They chose to starve, but they hated it and as soon as the study was over, they chose to eat.
-People with a vulnerability to anorexia react differently when food becomes scarce or their body weight drops.
-Here are some of the differences.
+They chose to starve, but they hated it and as soon as the study was over, they rushed to eat (and they didn’t follow that with purging).
+People with a vulnerability to an eating disorder respond differently to scarcity:[xiv]

 Some experts report that people with anorexia don’t get any hunger signals from their brain.
 I’ve mostly come across ex-sufferers who recall extreme huger.
 This quote is from Tori Midoro, one of many people discussing a fascinating Ted Talk by Dr Laura Hill, titled Eating Disorders from the Inside Out. http://youtu.be/UEysOExcwrE